|I think my kids learned the importance of greens in our diet from feeding our chickens grass and dandelion leaves.|

 For my articles on how we feed our hens, check out Sprouted Grains for Chickens, and Making the Most of Veggie Scraps for Your Hens.

+Bulk grains and chicken feed can be purchased from Azure Standard, a natural foods distributor.
 Below I'm linking to some relevant Amazon ads.
 Any purchases made through them helps support our family.
 Thanks in advance!

 Share the article to support the site!